VahidDev/RectangleSearchApi/README.md

 #### Database Connectivity
 SQL Server in Container: The application establishes a connection to a SQL Server, which is containerized for efficient management and deployment.

+#### Indexing

+The project employs both a clustered index (default primary key ID) and a composite unclustered index for the X and Y coordinates combined.
+This indexing strategy enhances database query performance.

 #### Programming Paradigm
 Aspect-Oriented Programming (AOP): AOP is implemented to ensure the integrity of the model sent to the API endpoint.

+#### Authentication

+Basic authentication is implemented for secure API access.
+Include the following Authorization header for testing:

+Authorization: Basic dGVzdFVzZXJuYW1lOnRlc3RQYXNzd29yZA==

+Note that all the settings (basic auth credentials) can be found in Project.Core/Settings/settings.json file.

 ## Request-Response Information: